gridcoin-community/Gridcoin-Site/wiki/utxos.md

 ### Example 1

-You only ever received 50 Gridcoin in a transaction from bob and you want to send 25 Gridcoin to alice.
+You only ever received 50 Gridcoin in a transaction from Bob and you want to send 25 Gridcoin to Alice.

-You would use up that 50 Gridcoin UTXO to in a transaction as an input and have two outputs: one to alice with the 25 Gridcoin and another to yourself with the leftover 25 Gridcoin (you must use up all of a UTXO).
+You would use up that 50 Gridcoin UTXO to in a transaction as an input and have two outputs: one to Alice with the 25 Gridcoin and another to yourself with the leftover 25 Gridcoin (you must use up all of a UTXO).

 You went from having 1 UTXO that was 50 Gridcoin large to having 1 new UTXO that